AMIR AWAD HAJJIR

 With a weapon that deals nonlethal damage (like a sap, whip, or an unarmed strike), a rogue can make a sneak attack that deals nonlethal damage instead of lethal damage.
 She cannot use a weapon that deals lethal damage to deal nonlethal damage in a sneak attack, not even with the usual –4 penalty.

 The rogue must be able to see the target well enough to pick out a vital spot and must be able to reach such a spot.
 A rogue cannot sneak attack while striking a creature with concealment.

-Bravery:Starting at 2nd level, a fighter gains a +1 bonus on Will saves against fear.
-This bonus increases by +1 for every four levels beyond 2nd.
+Weapon Training: At 3rd level, a weapon master gains a +1 bonus on attack and damage rolls with his chosen weapon.
+The bonus improves by +1 for every four levels beyond 3rd.